 Sam reveals, “We’re looking for people who are not coming into this for the wrong reasons.
 And what I mean by that is we’re looking for people that are willing to get their hands dirty with coding, and [are] not afraid to dive into something because this is a big leap.”

 Sam offers one final piece of advice to all Coding Dojo applicants: “Don’t be afraid to be you.
 Tell us who you are, be yourself, and we’re going to give you an honest response and a personal response.
 We read each one of these applications.
 So it’s not like a robotic system.
 A human being is involved in every step of the process.”

 Access Affordable Tech Education with Coding Dojo Scholarships

-At a time where digital skills training has become an imperative, Coding Dojo bootcamp is offering five need-based scholarships to make fast-paced and immersive tech education available to everyone.
+At a time where digital skills training has become an imperative, Coding Dojo bootcamp is offering five need-based scholarships to lower Coding Dojo costs and make fast-paced and immersive tech education available to everyone.
 Taking it a step further, Coding Dojo does not cap the number of scholarships recipients per cohort, and the admissions process can be fairly quick and easy.

 If you’ve been looking for a way into tech with fewer financial hurdles, apply for your Coding Dojo Scholarship and kickstart your career in tech today.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.